acend/argocd-basics-training/content/en/docs/03/_index.md

 ---
-title: "3.
-Resource Hooks"
+title: "Resource Hooks"
 weight: 3
-sectionnumber: 3
+onlyWhen: resource-hooks
 ---

 In this Lab you are going to learn about [Resource Hooks](https://argoproj.github.io/argo-cd/user-guide/resource_hooks/).